rackerlabs/rackspace-how-to/content/cloud-servers/investigating-compromised-servers.md

 If items are found here, you must attempt to track down the entry point so that you can take down the site, upgrade site code, or otherwise fix the exploitable code.
 Step 5 presents a quick way to accomplish this task.
 However, if the output of the `ps -waux` command shows that IRC bots are running, then you can try to catch where the process is running from by using the `lsof` command or `ps -wauxxef |grep <pid>`.

-### Step 4: Look for PIDs that are listening for incoming connections
+### Step 4: Look for process identifiers that are listening for incoming connections

-Run the following commands to look for PIDs that are listening for incoming connections:
+Run the following commands to look for process identifiers (PIDs) that are listening for incoming connections:

 - `netstat -natp`: Looks for any suspicious connections that are running on odd ports
 - `ps -wauxxef`: Looks for suspicious files, such as `bash` running under a `www` context